Wheatland Farm: a Wildlife Haven with Four Eco Lodges and a Cottage

-Our small Devon Farm has wonderful places to stay.
-Our Otter Cottage and the smaller eco lodges (Honeysuckle and Nuthatch Lodges) are spacious for a couple and comfortable for up to four.
+Our small Devon Farm offers wonderful eco lodge accommodation.
+Our smaller eco lodges (Honeysuckle and Nuthatch Lodges) and Otter Cottage are spacious for a couple and comfortable for up to four.
 Larger Beech Lodge sleeps six, and fabulous Balebarn Lodge sleeps 8, with an amazing view over the wildlife pond.
-Beech and Balebarn Lodges have optional Hot Tubs while Honeysuckle has a bookable outside bath.
+Beech and Balebarn Eco Lodges have optional Hot Tubs while Honeysuckle Eco Lodge has a bookable outside bath.
 And of course everyone gets bikes, boats, BBQs, birdsong etc thrown in!
-Wheatland Farm was awarded Silver and Commended in the 2019 Devon Tourism Awards in the sustainable tourism and self catering categories.
+Wheatland Farm has a long history of awards for sustainable tourism over recent years at county, regional and national level.